 Jules Remedios Faye is the proprietrix of Stern & Faye Printers, a letterpress printery and hand-bindery in Mt Vernon, Washington.
 Her fine-press and artists books are held by several private collectors and special collections libraries around the country.
 As adjunct faculty of the design department of Western Washington University, and former Book Arts faculty at Cornish College of the Arts, Jules mentors students and interns in hand-bookbinding, book design, and relief printing.
 Her life-long love of books, literature, printmaking, cantankerous antique machines, well-worn hand tools & all manner of letter-forms is what drew her to the Black Arts where she continues to be a disciple of the wonders of ink on paper.

-Fiona Robertson Remley is the vice-president of program management at the Seattle Wunderman Network, where she's lead a team of business directors, program managers, project managers and project coordinators since 2011.
-The projects this group takes over the finish line include digital, print, direct, social, mobile, video -- in short, just about everything.
+Fiona is the vice-president of program management at Wunderman Seattle, where she’s lead a team of business directors, program managers, project managers and project coordinators since 2011.
+The projects this group mange include digital, print, direct, social, mobile, video -- in short, just about everything.
 The budgets for these endeavors have run from a few thousand dollars to more than 10 million.